NoahFeldt/DNS-Sinky/README.md

 ## Configuration

-The DNS sinkhole can be configured by changing the keys in the `config.json` file.
+The DNS sinkhole can be configured by changing the values in the `config.json` file.

 * You can change the urls of the DNS blacklists by changing the `urls` field.
 The default blacklists are from [firebog.net](https://firebog.net/) where the ticked lists are used.

-* You can automatically update the lists on startup by activating the `update_on_startup` key.
+* You can automatically update the lists on startup by activating the `update_on_startup` value.
 The default setting is `false`.

-* You can change the upstream DNS server with the `upstream_dns` key.
+* You can change the upstream DNS server with the `upstream_dns` value.
 The default address is `1.1.1.1` by [Cloudflare](https://en.wikipedia.org/wiki/1.1.1.1).